okfde/okfn.de/content/transparenz.en.md

 ### Names of legal entities whose annual payments account for more than 10% of the total annual budget.

-Project funding from the German Federal Ministry of Education and Research to finance the Prototype Fund corresponds to approximately 14% of the total income in 2024.
-Funding of the Arcadia Fund for FragDenStaat accounts for almost 10% of the total annual budget in 2024.
+Project funding from the German Federal Ministry of Research, Technology and Space to finance the projects Prototype Fund and Hack Your Education corresponds to approximately 26% of the total income in 2025.
 All other income is well below 10% of the total income.

 ### Internal ethics officer